payara/Payara/appserver/extras/arquillian-containers/payara-embedded/src/test/resources/gfconfigs/installRoot/domains/readme.txt

-This directory is meant to be the Glassfish domains directory in an installRoot.
+This directory is meant to be the Payara domains directory in an installRoot.
 It need not have any sub-directories for the purpose of testing.